Skip to main content

 About

-Creepy Shift: House For Sale is a single player survival simulation game with horror and mystery themes.
+Creepy Shift: House For Sale is a single player survival shooter game with horror, mystery and comedy themes.
 It was developed by Night Shift Team and was released on April 14, 2025.
 It received very positive reviews from players.

 Skip User Reviews